Estate planning can be confusing because of the choices available to you. Deciding which choice depends on several different factors.

 A Trust is a private document

-Probate cases are a matter of public record which means anyone can access documents and information filed in a probate case.
-This includes your Will and information about your assets and debts, business dealings, and even more personal information.
-Anyone can read your Will and even know if you faced any legal issues at the time of your death.
-But few people will ever go to the Surrogate’s Office or request a copy of your probated Last Will.
-With a Trust, this can be avoided because your Trust will not need to be filed with the court, and your personal and financial information can be kept private.
+A Last Will is a public record which means anyone can access documents and all information filed with the County Surrogate.
+This may include information about your assets, debts, business dealings, and some personal information.
+As a practical matter, few people, however, go to the Surrogate’s Office to request a copy of your probated Last Will.
+A Trust, however, does not have to be filed with the Surrogate, and your personal and financial information is kept private.

-Clients often ask what is more beneficial and it always depends on their unique situation.
+Clients often ask what is better, a Last Will or a Trust and my answer is that it depends on their unique situation.
 Sometimes, a Will makes more sense than a Trust.
 Other times, a client can benefit more from having a Trust than from having a Will.
 A Trust is generally more flexible than a Will.
 But it is usually also more expensive in the short term.
 Because of the many factors involved, it is important to talk to an attorney with extensive estate planning experience to develop the plan best suited for you and your family.